Outpatient Surgery Center

 This center is a fully licensed and AAAHC accredited ambulatory surgery center.

 The entire staff undergoes a lengthy training process, and must meet rigorous competency demands.
 The surgical staff attend multiple educational seminars each year to remain current in our demanding field.

-All of the anesthesia staff are Board certified, and participate in quarterly peer review to assure that patients receive quality care.
+All of the anesthesia staff are highly trained in general anesthesia as well as regional anesthesia in order to assure patients receive quality care.

-If you are to have surgery at COSI, a guest account representative will contact you directly to assist you through the scheduling and insurance portion of your care.
+If you are to have surgery at United Pacific, a guest account representative will contact you directly to assist you through the scheduling and insurance portion of your care.
 Our Office Manager will be happy to answer any questions that may arise during this process.

 A few days before your surgery, one of our Preoperative Nursing Staff will contact you to obtain additional information needed to plan your surgical care.
-Jerry Mitchell, MD, our Medical Director, is a Board Certified anesthesiologist and reviews each of the patient’s care plans.
-The Center for Orthopedic Surgery’s preoperative team works hard to provide a pleasant and relaxed environment throughout the admitting process.
+The center’s preoperative team works hard to provide a pleasant and relaxed environment throughout the admitting process.

 It is very important not to eat or drink anything after midnight the night before your surgery, unless instructed by your anesthesiologist.
 Please leave all valuables and jewelry at home, and dress comfortably with stable, slip-on shoes and loose, pull-on clothing.

 For shoulder surgery patients, bring a shirt that is two to three sizes larger than normal so that you will be comfortably covered with your shoulder bandage in place.
 It is also necessary that a responsible adult drive you home.